leanprover-community/blog/posts/between-web-developer-and-perelman.md

 A modern processor, a large industrial facility, or an operating system can be structurally monstrous.
 No single person holds the entire system in mind.
 Yet thousands of people can work on it at the same time.

 We have learned to domesticate this kind of complexity with architecture, specialization, interfaces, standards, hierarchy, and division of labor.
-Simon, Parnas, and several generations of software engineers have left enough tracks here that I will not turn this into a historical excursion.
-Brooks adds conceptual integrity: successful decomposition does not remove the need to preserve the integrity of the system as a whole.
+Simon (1962) gave a general account of hierarchical and nearly decomposable systems; Parnas (1972) made information hiding a criterion for modular decomposition.
+Brooks (1995) adds the software-engineering insistence on conceptual integrity: successful decomposition does not remove the need to preserve the integrity of the system as a whole.

 Yet there are much smaller problems for which ten additional experts help surprisingly little.